 Install the Azure building blocks npm package.

 From a command prompt, bash prompt, or PowerShell prompt, sign into your Azure account as follows:

 To deploy this reference architecture, follow these steps:

 virtual-machines\single-vm\parameters\windowsfolder for the repository you downloaded in the prerequisites step above.

 single-vm-v2.jsonfile and enter a username and password between the quotes, then save the file.

 azbbto deploy the sample VM as shown below.

 azbb -s <subscription_id> -g <resource_group_name> -l <location> -p single-vm-v2.json --deploy

-For more information on deploying this sample reference architecture, visit our GitHub repository.
+For information about customizing this deployment, visit our GitHub repository.